 • Cover and continue cooking on high for 2 more hours or until rice is tender to your liking.

 Here’s what it looks like when it is done and ready to serve.
 As is you really don’t need a side dish.
-You could make some air fryer garlic bread or dinner rolls though if you wanted.
+You could make some air fryer garlic bread or easy dinner rolls though if you wanted.

 hoppin john